 The third line of defence consists of the internal audit function.
-The internal audit function of Zavarovalnica Sava, Sava Pokojninska, Sava Infond and, since 22 January 2021, Vita has been outsourced to Sava Re, whereas the other companies have their own internal audit functions.
 The internal audit function operates at the level of individual companies and the Group completely independently of business operations and other functions.
 In the risk management system, the internal audit function is responsible for the independent analysis and verification of the effectiveness of risk management processes and internal controls in place.